AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/9MYIeNg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 If you've done everything correctly this window should appear.
-Your virtual machine should be asking to restart, after this restart your pc should be a member of the domain.
+Your virtual machine should be asking to restart, after this restart Client-1 should be a member of the domain.
 </p>
 <br />